 It was incredible seeing brands from all industries adapt and evolve in the spring of 2020.
 While uncertainty and volatility typically lead to inaction, B2B marketing and sales professionals really stepped up their game, focusing first and foremost on connecting with their clients, partners and peers.

-Due to the overwhelming number of event cancellations, teams have had to fill a hefty hole … and quickly.
+Due to the overwhelming number of event cancellations, teams had to fill a hefty hole … and quickly.
 After all, 53% of B2B marketers say events and trade shows are a great way to drive conversions.
 And, at the end of the day, goals still need to be met.
-During an on-demand workshop session, I sit down with Demand Gen Report’s editorial director Andrew Gaffney to talk about field marketing’s quick pivot and some of the new trends and best practices we’re seeing rise to the top.
+During an on-demand workshop session, I sit down with Demand Gen Report’s editorial director Andrew Gaffney to talk about field marketing’s quick pivot and some of the new trends and best practices we saw rise to the top.

 The overarching trends align with some of the broader shifts we’ve seen in the content marketing space: more interactivity, more on-demand, bingeable experiences and more trusted conversations with industry experts and influencers.
-But amid new realities, there’s been a fantastic emphasis on authentically connecting with others.
+But amid new realities, there was a fantastic emphasis on authentically connecting with others.
 Although I encourage you to sign up for the session to see all the samples we think rise to the top, here are some high-level lessons I think all B2B brands can apply to their field marketing efforts moving forward.

 Lesson 1: Always Focus on Your Community First

 Your community should guide every decision you make as you map out your digital event plans.
 Your goals should be a close second.
 Think through what your audience (buyers and/or clients) wants and needs right now, and what approach is right for empowering and connecting with them.
 For some, it may be a happy hour chat with an expert, while others may find value in a more formal fireside chat.
 In many cases, it’s a combination of several tactics.
 That’s the great thing about digital: You can test, learn and adapt—and there’s always room for growth and improvement.